Digitize VHS or any of the Following Memories

 Simply double-clicking digital files will open and play them on any device where they reside.

-Digital files can be delivered on USB (Thumb) drives or external drives.
+Digital files can be delivered on a USB (Thumb) or external drives.
 Small jobs can be delivered via email or through the cloud.

 There are many digital formats to choose from, depending on your needs.